nhthn/oddvoices/README.md

     sing nt.voice example/music.json out.wav

+Sing a MIDI file (experimental, very rudimentary right now):

+    sing-midi nt.voice example/example.mid -l "This is just a test of singing" out.wav

 ### Building and using the C++ synthesizer

 The C++ synthesizer in the `liboddvoices` directory is a port of the Python synthesizer.